Do I have to descale my appliance?

 - There is no need to put a paper filter or coffee grind into the appliance.

 - Switch on the appliance and let it complete one brewing cycle

-- Note: For thorough descaling, repeat steps 1 to 3 to make sure no scale is left in the appliance.
+- Note: For thorough descaling, repeat step 1 to 3 to make sure no scale is left in the appliance.

 Descaling your appliance can help you to:

-- Ensure the quality of your brewed coffee
+- Ensure the good quality of your brewed coffee

 - Keep the brewing time constant

 - Extend the lifetime of your appliance

 - Limit the chance your appliance might break down